 Emergency Physicians on Staff: 16

 The Emergency Medicine residency at Henry Ford Macomb Hospital (HFMH) is a three-year program of graded responsibility designed to develop residents into mature and responsible emergency medicine specialists capable of providing complete and definitive emergency patient care.

-The curriculum has been constructed around the American Osteopathic Association (AOA) and the American College of Osteopathic Emergency Medicine (ACOEP) Basic Standards.
-As of 2015 we have also structured our program to reflect the ACGME Program Requirements for Graduate Medical Education in Emergency Medicine.
+The curriculum has been constructed to reflect the ACGME Program Requirements for Graduate Medical Education in Emergency Medicine.
 January 2017 we received initial accreditation with the ACGME.
 Through supervision and regular evaluation, we monitor the progress of our residents and graduate those skilled in the practice of emergency medicine.
 Residents should be qualified and eligible for certification by the American Board of Emergency Medicine upon completion of their training.
 With ACGME accreditation, residents are eligible to sit for the American Board of Medical Specialties (ABMS) EM Boards.

 Upon completion of training, the resident will be skilled at recognizing life-threatening emergencies and be an expert at initiating life support measures in a rapid and efficient manner.
 Ultimately, the resident will be able to diagnose, stabilize, and manage any patient presenting to the emergency room with confidence and competence.
 In addition, our residents are exposed to the administrative aspect of Emergency Medicine so they may begin developing the leadership skills necessary to effectively manage an emergency department.